Qengineering/Jetson-Nano-Ubuntu-20-image/README.md

 - JetsonNanoUb20_3b.img.xz md5sum: D738F1FE20088A1BDBD10E2358B512F7

 ### GDrive.
-In some parts of the world it is difficult to get a good solid connection to Sync.
+In some parts of the world, getting a good solid connection to Sync is difficult.
 That is why we've also provided a copy on [Google Drive](https://drive.google.com/file/d/1L2H_sQC_kSILrcJteWg7htKxJirtDsZ9/view?usp=sharing).
 However, Google Drive limits the number of daily downloads, which is much lower than our average daily download volume.
-Please be considerate and only use Google Drive if necessary.
+Please be considerate and use Google Drive only if necessary.

 #### Tip:<br>
 The SD card is overflowing with software; more than 21 GByte!
 With a 32 GB card, you don't have enough space to work decently.<br>
-Therefore, flash the image on an SD card of 64 or more.
-Then let GParted (`$ sudo apt-get install gparted`) enlarge the partition.
+Therefore, flash the image on an SD card of 64 or more and use GParted (`$ sudo apt-get install gparted`) to enlarge the partition.

 ------------